 Aside from King of Kings which was covered earlier, one of the most famous chains of dried meat restaurants in HK was Kam Kook Yuen – which stands for “Garden of the Golden Chrysanthemum” in Chinese.
-Kam Kook Yuen had a longer history than King of Kings, having been founded in 1904 and operating until the 2000s.
+Kam Kook Yuen had a longer history than King of Kings, having been founded in the early 20th century and operating until the 2000s.

-Little information is available about the Leung family which owned Kam Kook Yuen.
-One of its cashiers Leung Yu-tsang (梁裕增) was the father of former Finance Secretary and banking executive Antony Leung.
+The founder of Kam Kook Yuen was Lai Kwan (黎坤)，who founded the chain in Canton in 1924 and is the grandfather of fashion icon and magazine editor Winifred Lai (黎堅惠,1968-2014) and jewelry designer Kimmy Lai (黎曉靈).
+One of the firm’s cashiers Leung Yu-tsang (梁裕增) was the father of former Finance Secretary and banking executive Antony Leung.
 The main store of Kam Kook Yuen was located at 116 Queen’s Road Central (since re-developed into Wing’s Building 永恆商業大廈) in a three-story building as shown in below picture taken in 1955.
 Back then, it was common for dried meat store to have the store on its ground floor, the workshop on its second floor, its workers dormitory on the third floor (child apprentices were common at the time also) and then space for drying meat on the roof.
 Kam Kook Yuen also had a branch in nearby Sheung Wan at 44 Wing Lok Street.
 In September 1958, Kam Kook Yuen opened its first branch in Kowloon at 624A Nathan Road in Mongkok.
 At its opening, it ran a 20% off sale and was selling boxes of assorted dried meat at HK$20 each.
 (WKYP, 1958-9-11).

 Left: The Kam Kook Yuen main store at 116 Queen’s Road Central in 1955 on the left, to its right the building included friendly competitor Guangzhou Dried Meat store on the top floor, martial artist Ng Shiu-chung and Tailor Cheung (see Part 1 of the tailor series of articles) on the lower floors.
 Right: Customers looking at dried and barbecued ducks outside of a Kam Kook Yuen branch